Debit and Credit

+The novel has been described as a “colonial novel”, an example of the broader trend of German nationalist Ostmarkenliteratur ("Eastern March literataure", a name of the area in terms of its geographic relation to the 'centre', suggesting medieval phenomena such as the Saxon Eastern March) concerning Prussian and German-ruled Greater Poland region, related to popular German colonial narratives.
+'Reinventing Poland as German colonial territory' according to Kristin Kopp.
+It develops the idea of "Polnische Wirtschaft" as inferior to putative German industriousness.

-The novel concerns a Polish uprising against German colonization in Prussian Poland, where German settlers are seen as displacing the ethnically Slavic Polish inhabitants.
-Freytag unequivocally endorses this displacement, espousing ardent Anti-Polish sentiment and German racial superiority, stating that "there is an old warfare between [Germans] and the Slavonic tribes; and [Germans] feel with pride that culture, industry, and credit are [their] side.
+The novel concerns a Polish uprising against German colonization in 'Prussian Poland', where German settlers displaced the Polish inhabitants.
+Freytag unequivocally endorses it, espousing ardent Anti-Polish sentiment and views German racial superiority, stating that "there is an old warfare between [Germans] and the Slavonic tribes; and [Germans] feel with pride that culture, industry, and credit are [their] side.
 Whatever the Polish proprietors around [them] may now be—and there are many rich and intelligent men among them—every dollar that [these proprietors] can spend, they have made, directly or indirectly, by German intelligence.
 Their wild flocks are improved by [German] breeds; [who] erect the machinery that fills their spirit-casks."

+It has been Zeitroman, literally 'novel of the times' or "social novel".

-The novel, a Zeitroman or "social novel", deals with interactions among broad segments of German society during the 19th century.
-The classes represented are the mercantile or bourgeois class, the nobility, and the Jews:
+It represents are the mercantile or bourgeois class, the nobility, and the Jews: